 Interest rate risk.
-The portfolio is partly exposed to interest rate risk because assets pay fixed rental coupons while class A2 will be linked to one-month Euribor.
+The portfolio is partly exposed to interest rate risk because assets pay fixed rental coupons while class A2 are linked to one-month Euribor (or 12-month Euribor during the first year).

 First-time issuer.
 This is Greece's first non-bank leasing securitisation.
-Scope's assumptions on defaults incorporate a layer of stress beyond vintage data, which capture the risks posed by first-time issuers, such as the untested reporting framework and the issuer's non-regulated nature.
+Scope's assumptions on defaults incorporate a layer of stress beyond vintage data, which capture the risks posed by first-time issuers such as the untested reporting framework and the issuer's non-regulated nature.

 Systemic weakness.
-The transaction is exposed to the weak operating environment and volatility in macro-economic performance in Greece.
-The Greek economy experienced three bailouts since 2010 and banks are still under emergency liquidity support, although talks between the IMF, ECB and Greek authorities are progressing towards a final review.
+The transaction is exposed to Greece's weak operating environment and volatile macroeconomic performance.
+The Greek economy has had three bailouts since 2010 and banks are still under emergency liquidity support, although talks between the IMF, ECB and Greek authorities are progressing towards a final review.